reactome/sbml-exporter/dev/README.md

 # SBMLExporter Handover #

-The SBML Export runs as detailed in teh main README.
+The SBML Export runs as detailed in the main README.

 Here I include three further documents.